sn0wbreak/sn0wbreak/README.txt

 CHANGES:

-- 1.2.0:
-  - All in C. Also removed the use of opensn0w so as to use our own boot tool.

 - 1.1.0:
   - Changed most of it to be in the C language so now it works a lot better